 In a terminal disclaimer, the patentee disclaims or dedicates to the public a portion of the term of a given patent.
 That is, the term of the patent is shortened from what it might otherwise be.
 Terminal disclaimers are frequently used to overcome double patenting, by disclaiming the period of patent term (if any) that would extend beyond that of one or more other patents.
 They are also used when design patent applications are revived after abandonment, disclaiming a period of patent term equal to the period of abandonment.
 Terminal disclaimers do not affect § 156 PTE, however.

 For statutory disclaimers, one or more claims of a patent are effectively surrendered.
-This means that some claims may no longer be in force, even though other ones might.
+This means that some claims may no longer be in force, even though other claims might.

 Lapse or Expiration for Non-Payment of Maintenance Fees

-In order to keep a given U.S. utility or plant patent in force, periodic maintenance fees are required (35 U.S.C. § 41(b)).
+In order to keep a given U.S. utility patent in force, periodic maintenance fees are required (35 U.S.C. § 41(b)).
 These are due by four, eight, and twelve years from the grant of the patent.
-However, there are no maintenance fees required for design patents.
+However, there are no maintenance fees required for U.S. design patents or plant patents (37 C.F.R. § 1.362(b)).

 What makes lapses/expirations complicated is that the patentee may be able to reinstate (that is, revive) the patent if a maintenance fee payment deadline was missed unintentionally.
 This may give rise to intervening rights (35 U.S.C. § 41(c)(2)).
 So, significantly, the expiration or lapse of the U.S. patent due to a missed maintenance fee may not mean the final and absolute end of rights in that patent if late payment is accepted.